thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 I don't have time to detail how this works in this post, but read Google's documentation on *[Working with CSS processors](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors)* or Sam Richard's article on *[Debugging Sass source maps](http://snugug.com/musings/debugging-sass-source-maps)*.
 Or, if you are more visual, watch Chris Eppstein show this off in his video presentation on *[The Mind-blowing power of Sass 3.3](http://www.youtube.com/watch?v=-ZJeOJGazgE)* (in which he also shows off many more amazing Sass 3.3 features).

-## Improved ampersand (&) semantics and @at-root
+## Improved parent selector (&) semantics and @at-root

-The ampersand opperator has a long and celebrated past in the Sass community.
-It makes it possible to write code that references the parent selector:
+The ampersand operator has a long and celebrated past in the Sass community.
+It makes it possible to write code like this:

     :::scss
-    // The ampersand operator in action...
+    // The parent selector in action...
-    button {
+    .button {
       &.primary { background: orange; }
       &.secondary { background: blue; }
     }

     // Output:
-    button.primary { background: orange; }
+    .button.primary { background: orange; }
-    button.secondary { background: blue; }
+    .button.secondary { background: blue; }

-It's now possible to use it in *SassScript* to output the current selector.
-This example also uses the new `@at-root` syntax to undo the nesting on the current selector:
+It's now possible to use it with a suffix to append to the selector.
+This example also uses the new `@at-root` directive to undo the nesting on the current selector:

     :::scss
     // Ampersand in SassScript:
-    button {
+    .button {
       @at-root {
-        .#{&}-primary { background: orange; }
+        &-primary { background: orange; }
-        .#{&}-secondary { background: blue; }
+        &-secondary { background: blue; }
       }
     }